metomi/rose/sphinx/user-guide/configuration-metadata.rst

   Associate a setting with a comma-delimited set of custom macros (but not upgrade macros).

-  E.g. for a macro class called FibonacciChecker in the metadata under lib/python/macros/fib.py, we may have:
+  E.g. for a macro class called ``FibonacciChecker`` in the metadata under ``lib/python/macros/fib.py``, we may have:

   .. code-block:: rose

      macro=fib.FibonacciChecker

   This may be used in the config editor to visually associate the setting with these macros.
-If a macro class has both a transform and a validate method, you can specify which you need by appending the method to the name e.g.:
+If a macro class has both a ``transform`` and a ``validate`` method, you can specify which you need by appending the method to the name e.g.:

   .. code-block:: rose